kimwalisch/primecount/doc/Partial-Sieve-Function.md

 using a modified version of the [sieve of Eratosthenes](https://en.wikipedia.org/wiki/Sieve_of_Eratosthenes).
 In primecount the cache is lazily initialized during the execution of the [main phi(x, a) formula](#phix-a--phix-a---1---phix--primea-a---1).
-Whenever a new $\phi(x, i)$ computation is started we first check whether that result is not yet present in the cache and if x & i meet the caching criteria.
-If these conditions apply the cache will be filled up to x & i.
+Whenever a new $\phi(x, i)$ computation is started we first check whether that result is not yet present in the cache and if $x$ & $i$ meet the caching criteria.
+If these conditions apply the cache will be filled up to $x$ & $i$.
 In the first part of this algorithm we unset the bits that correspond to numbers that are divisible by the i-th prime.
 When sieving has finished, we proceed to the second part of the algorithm where we count all set bits (below each index) in the first array and store that count in the second array.
 Below is the corresponding code from primecount: